Divided We Fall: Defending Against Adversarial Attacks via Soft-Gated Fractional Mixture-of-Experts with Randomized Adversarial Training: Introduction

-Trustworthy AI is an important domain of AI ensuring that AI models remain lawful, ethical, robust, and efficient.
-Robust machine learning is an important branch in trustworthy AI which aims to make the machine learning models robust against adversarial threats while remain functional in non-adversarial environments \cite{kaur2022trustworthy}.
-Moreover, the main focus of Robust ML is to develop defense systems that detect and/or mitigate adversarial threats while preserving their efficiency and performance to a certain extent.
-These defense systems could either reside in the models or serve as an external entity protecting ML models \cite{pitropakis2019taxonomy,bountakas2023defense,kurakin2016adversarial,kaur2022trustworthy}.
+These risks have elevated adversarial ML to a global concern.
+Government and regulatory bodies have identified adversarial and generative AI as threats to privacy, security, and public safety, emphasizing robustness, reliability, and transparency as key requirements for trustworthy AI systems \cite{AI_Task_Force_2024}.
+Such concerns underscore the urgent need for robust ML models that remain reliable under adversarial conditions.
+Robust machine learning, a core component of trustworthy AI, focuses on designing defense mechanisms that mitigate adversarial threats while preserving performance in benign settings \cite{kaur2022trustworthy}.
+Among emerging approaches, mixture-of-experts (MoE) architectures offer a promising direction by enabling specialization and adaptive routing, which can enhance resilience to adversarial perturbations while maintaining efficiency.}

+{We consider a white-box adversarial setting, where the attacker has full access to the model parameters, gradients, architecture, and training procedure.
+The attacker’s objective is to induce misclassification at inference time by crafting adversarial examples under an $\ell_\infty$ norm.
+The attacker has white-box knowledge and optimizes perturbations accordingly.
+We do not consider data poisoning, model extraction, or privacy attacks in this work; our evaluation focuses exclusively on evasion robustness.}

 In pursuit of building a secure system, we build a novel defense system named \underline{D}ivided \underline{W}e \underline{F}all (DWF).
 In DWF, we employ \underline{M}ixture \underline{o}f \underline{E}xperts (MoE) architecture which consists of benign and adversarial experts.
-The training scheme in DWF is joint, meaning that we do not freeze the weights of our pretrained experts during end-to-end training, which leads to stronger generalization capability of our proposed defense system improving the clean accuracy and robustness of our model.
+The training scheme in DWF is joint, meaning that we do not freeze the weights of our pretrained experts during end-to-end training, which leads to stronger generalization capability of our proposed defense system improving the clean accuracy and robustness of our model. {To ensure rigorous evaluation, robustness is assessed using strong white-box attacks, including properly tuned multi-step PGD with many iterations, multi-step restarts, and adaptive variants that optimize through the full mixture-of-experts architecture.}

+{The proposed method is termed Divided We Fall to emphasize its distributed robustness principle.
+Rather than relying on a single monolithic classifier, which can be entirely compromised by adversarial perturbations, DWF decomposes the model into multiple specialized experts trained on different regimes (benign, FGSM, and PGD).
+The soft gating mechanism adaptively combines their outputs at inference time, allowing the system to remain reliable even if individual experts are partially affected.
+By avoiding a single point of failure and encouraging specialization and cooperation, the overall model becomes more resilient to adversarial attacks.}